PrakyathReddy/foundry-setup/readme.md

 .gitmodules - this is where we actually define what github repos we want to pull in into our lib folder foundry.toml - kind of like hardhat.config with a bunch of parameters

+dstest - allows you to run tests, create asserts or logs

 forge build - to compile
 forge install Openzeppelin/openzellein-contracts - before doing forge install make sure all untracked files are committed. forge build will not recognise @Openzellin/ope...
 Need to do remapping in the foundry.toml file